 Neptazane Side Effects

-Note: This document contains side effect information about methazolamide.
-Some of the dosage forms listed on this page may not apply to the brand name Neptazane.
+Note: This page contains side effects data for the generic drug methazolamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Neptazane.

 For the Consumer

 Paresthesia, hearing dysfunction or tinnitus, fatigue, malaise, anorexia, altered taste, nausea, vomiting, diarrhea, polyuria, drowsiness, confusion.

 Nervous system side effects have included paresthesias (most often a tingling in the extremities), hearing dysfunction, tinnitus, taste alteration, drowsiness, and confusion.
 Flaccid paralysis and convulsions have also been reported.[Ref]